 Local filmmaker Anne Émond selected a very typical situation of a random hookup at a rave, which leads to a one-night stand as the set-up for her debut feature “Nuit #1.”
 But what makes this film truly stand out, is a twist to how such meetings normally end.
 Instead of parting ways after the affair, the two try to make it meaningful.

 Clara (Catherine de Léan), a twenty-seven year old teacher, heads out to another weekend of partying.
 At a rave, she crosses paths with thirty-one year old Nikolai (Dimitri Storoge).
-The pair gives into their mutual attraction and wind up at his shabby apartment.
-Just as Clara is about leave afterwards, Nikolai turns the tables on her and begins criticizing modern day romance and modern girls like her who he says act just like men do.
+The pair give into their mutual attraction and wind up at his shabby apartment.
+Just as Clara is about to leave afterwards, Nikolai turns the tables on her and begins criticizing modern day romance and modern girls like her who he says act just like men do.
 He criticizes her for wanting to just leave and act as if nothing ever happened between them…that it was meaningless.

 As the two begin to talk, they both start to unravel, sharing their hopes and dreams and getting into major discussions about their past and their motivations.
 These conversations stir the pot, which then leads to some judgmental attitudes and harsh words that lead to some very heated arguments.
 Through this, they not only get to see the realities of one another but learn much more about themselves in one night than many who never face their issues and wind up living life repeating the same mistakes over and over again and harming others along the way.